YK7188/YK_Lab/20-Troubleshooting RDP Failure with Entra ID joined machine/README.md

 # Scenario

-An AAD user fails to connect to a Entra ID joined PC over RDP.
+An Entra ID user fails to connect to an Entra ID joined PC over RDP.

 Root cause was eventually isolated to legacy Per-user MFA.